12 Best Boutique Hotels to Book for Your Next Trip to San Francisco

 What are the best areas of San Francisco to stay in?

-Nob Hill has a few nice hotel options, though generally on the luxury end (hey there, Ritz).
-If you’re feeling splurgy, it’s a central area with great views and walking distance to areas like Chinatown, Russian Hill (where Lombard Street is), and Polk Street with great restaurants and bars.
-I’ve also listed a few hotels in popular neighborhoods (North Beach, Nopa, The Castro) for a more local vibe.
-North Beach is the historically Italian neighborhood with a rich beatnik history, Nopa is a popular food and restaurant corridor not far from Golden Gate Park and Haight-Ashbury, and The Castro is the heart of San Francisco's LGBTQ+ community, known for its vibrant nightlife and colorful streets, also close to Dolores Park and the Mission.
+I've also included a few hotels in popular residential neighborhoods — North Beach, Nopa, and the Castro — for a more local feel.
+North Beach is the historically Italian neighborhood with a rich beatnik history.
+Nopa is a beloved food and dining corridor not far from Golden Gate Park and Haight-Ashbury.
+And the Castro is the heart of San Francisco's LGBTQ+ community, known for its vibrant nightlife and colorful streets, with Dolores Park and the Mission just steps away.

 1 Hotel San Francisco